awsdocs/amazon-application-discovery-user-guide/doc_source/view-and-export.md

 # View, Export, and Explore Discovered Data<a name="view-and-export"></a>

-The AWS Discovery Connector and AWS Discovery Agent both show performance data based on average and peak utilization\.
-Use the data collected to calculate total cost of ownership\.
-A Discovery Agent collects detailed data\.
-For example, time series data for system performance, inbound and outbound network connections, and running processes\.
-Use this data to understand network dependencies\.
-Group related servers as applications for migration planning\.
+The AWS Discovery Connector and AWS Discovery Agent both provide system performance data based on average and peak utilization\.
+You can use the system performance data collected to perform a high\-level TCO \(total cost of ownership\)\.
+Discovery Agents collect more detailed data including time series data for system performance information, inbound and outbound network connections, and processes running on the server\.
+You can use this data to understand network dependencies between servers and group the related servers as applications for migration planning\.

-This section has instructions on how to view and work with data discovered by a Discovery Connector and Discovery Agent\.
+In this section you'll find instructions on how to view and work with data discovered by Discovery Connectors and Discovery Agents from both the console and the AWS CLI\.

 **Topics**
 + [View Collected Data Using the Console](view-data.md)